HackathonHackers/code-of-conduct/README.md

 There are over 50 topic-based subgroups of Hackathon Hackers.
 Each is managed by an independent team of volunteer moderators and must abide by this code of conduct.
 You can recognize them by the `HH` prefix in the group's name.
 Can't find the subgroup you're looking for or don't like what you find?
 [Start your own subgroup today!](#appendix-c-starting-a-subgroup).

-### Laws of Robotics

-There are certain commands moderators can enter as comments to manage threads.
-Presently these include:

-* `/close` — This is our way of locking threads.
-From there on out, only moderators can post.
-* `/slow` — Only one post per minute per user on the thread is allowed.
-* `/ama $AMAer` — Our way of hosting Ask Me Anything's.
-Only the person doing the AMA will be able post on that thread.
-A separate thread will exist for questions, keeping the AMA answers tidy.

-These commands are implemented through [Hackbot](http://hh.gd/hackbot), an extensible Facebook Group automoderator.
-We are looking to expand on these in the future.
-Please contribute.

 ## FAQs